-To get every function possible out of the watch you have to pair it with the HRM-tri monitor that measures added metrics for the three different disciplines. (running, cycling and swimming) The Garmin Forerunner 735XT is selling for around $450 while the HRM-tri monitor will set you back another $130.
+To get every function possible out of the watch you have to pair it with the HRM-tri monitor that measures added metrics for the three different disciplines. (running, cycling and swimming) At the time of this writing, the Garmin Forerunner 735XT is selling for around $450 while the HRM-tri monitor will set you back another $130.

 I’m a bit of a gear hound, and while I’m pleased that I’ve gotten this much use out of my watch, I’m also sort of wondering how long before it to quits on me so that I have an excuse to go after one of the newer models that I’ve been salivating over. 😛 Or…maybe my husband will buy me one for Christmas and I can pass the 210 down to the kids!